JKopal101/jkopal101.github.io/projects.md

 ### My Projects
 <br>
-I’ve worked on a variety of projects in the Cybersecurity and in the IT space, focusing on areas such as risk management, incident response, network security, threat hunting & intelligence and automation.
+I’ve worked on a variety of projects in the Cybersecurity and IT space, focusing on areas such as risk management, incident response, network security, threat hunting & intelligence and automation.
 Below is a list of some of the key projects I’ve worked on.
 Each project includes a link to its GitHub repository, where you can find the code, documentation, and detailed explanations.

 <br><br>